raghavverma2/DND-Dice-Roller/README.md

 A Dungeons and Dragons dice roller for Android.

-I've given up on improving this.
+I've given up on this.